mbabynames search ✿

 Vale Tessa

-"noble and strong" (Vale) meets "harvester" (Tessa).
+"valley" (Vale) meets "harvester" (Tessa).
 The combination reads as complete.
 Neither name overshadows the other.
 Vale is 1 syllable.
 Tessa at 2 adds length and rhythm.

 Vale Thomas